 READING SIGNS – THE BLACK CAT

-Tinker Hatfield + the design of the AJ XIII.
+Tinker Hatfield + the design of the AJ 13.
 Art: Mark Ward

-For the updated story and video about Tinker’s collaborative design with Michael Jordan of the AJ XIII ‘Black Cat’ click here
+For the updated story and video about Tinker’s collaborative design with Michael Jordan of the AJ 13 ‘Black Cat’ click here

 If you’re superstitious, crossing paths with a black cat has long been considered a sign of bad luck.
 Factor in the unlucky number 13, and you’re inviting calamity.
 But as the shoe worn for the centerpiece of the Chicago Bulls’ second three-peat and the release that sparked the launch of Jordan Brand, the Air Jordan XIII embodies triumph.
 Unless, of course, you were on the opposing team.